patchthecode/patchthecode.github.io/AddingGestures.md

 Gestures are actually added on your calendar instance instead of your cells.

-**Paste the following code in your project to get an idea on how to get started**
+**Paste the following code in your project.
+This code adds double taps**

 ```swift
 override func viewDidLoad() {